Cassiopee-Bureau-Mobile/website/Readme.md

 To send emails, you need to have a gmail account well configured.

-- You need to have a gmail account with a email as `EMAIL_USER` in the .env file.
+- You need to have a gmail account.
+The email will be used as `EMAIL_USER` in the .env file.

 - Create a gmail project on the [google cloud platform](https://console.cloud.google.com/).
-  - You can follow this [tutorial](https://docs.emailengine.app/setting-up-gmail-oauth2-for-imap-api) to configure your gmail account up to the part where I goes to the _Email Engine_ website.
+  - You can follow this [tutorial](https://docs.emailengine.app/setting-up-gmail-oauth2-for-imap-api) to configure your gmail account up to the part where it switches to the _Email Engine_ website.
     - Details:
       - You need to create a project on the [google cloud platform](https://console.cloud.google.com/).
       - Go to APIs & Services > Credentials.
 (You will need to create a project if you don't have one)
       - Then, you need to create an OAuth 2.0 Client ID.
       - Get your Client ID, `EMAIL_CLIENT_ID` in the .env file.
       - Get your Client Secret, `EMAIL_CLIENT_SECRET` in the .env file.
-- You need to get an app password.
+- Then you need to get an app password.
   - For this, you need to go to your [google account settings](https://myaccount.google.com/).
   - Then, you need to go to the security tab.
   - Activate the two-step verification.